 Rinse Out Sinuses

 Nasal irrigation, or rinsing out your nasal passages, is a classic, natural allergy remedy.
-Use a Neti pot to gently pour a saline solution (made with distilled or sterile water and salt) through your nasal passages.
-This technique can help ease sinus pressure and flush out allergens and mucus, promoting clearer breathing.
+Use a Neti pot to gently pour a saline solution (made with distilled or sterile water and non-iodized salt) through your nasal passages.
+This simple technique can help ease sinus pressure and flush out allergens and mucus, promoting clearer breathing.

 Drink More Water